Happy 2019 Elyria!

 Following up on something Caspian said recently, one of our OCE moderators, Dreamar was popular this month with both a chosen top meme and a submission to the spotlight.
 Nice going!

 If you'd like to see your meme highlighted, share it with us in our Discord or forums and it may show up here one day!

 We don't talk a lot about our customer service or support resources and how they perform, but we'd like to think we do a darn good job of resolving most issues quickly and efficiently.

-In early 2017 we selected a new ticketing platform to manage our support@ and contact@ and other support needs.
+In early 2017 we selected a new ticketing platform to manage our [email protected] and [email protected] and other support needs.
 As a summary, our partner took our metrics and inserted them into a short video of our performance for 2018.